Is Aircall the best VoIP phone solution for your business?

 *Nearly all virtual phone numbers share this problem.
 Companies like Facebook, Uber, and Google rarely let you authenticate accounts through a virtual phone number.

-With Quo (formerly OpenPhone), you get unlimited calling and texting to the US and Canada.
-Your team can also easily communicate with customers and each other with scheduled text messages, auto-replies, and snippets.
+With Quo, you get unlimited calling and texting to the US and Canada.
+Your team can communicate with customers with scheduled text messages, auto-replies, and snippets.

-You can forward calls during and after business hours to another landline or mobile phone number, making sure you never miss customer calls.
+You can forward calls during and after business hours to another landline or mobile phone number so you never miss customer calls.
 Plus, you’ll get AI-powered call transcripts with timestamp breakdowns by speaker and real-time call summaries that highlight action items for easier follow-ups.

 Unlike Aircall, Quo doesn’t require a minimum number of plan users.
 Get as many numbers as your team needs to support different departments or specific teammates.
 Each user on your plan includes one free US, Canadian, or North American toll-free number.